 Names: Penstemon is from the Greek pente, or "five," and stemon, refers to "stamen."
 Digitalis refers to the finger shape of the flower.
 Penstemons used to be in the Figwort (Scrophulariaceae) family but contemporary Botanists have now placed the Penstemons into the family Plantaginaceae.
 The name 'Beardtongue' refers to the hairy tip of the sterile stamen that is visible in the corolla.
 The author names for the plant classification are as follows: 'Nutt.' refer to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
 On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them.
 His work was incomplete for publication and was updated and republished by 'Sims' which refers to John Sims (1749-1831), English botanist, first editor of Curtis’s Botanical Magazine, founding member of the Linnean Society, plant collector and author.
 In older literature this species may be listed as P. laevigatus Ait. var. digitalis.

 Comparison: Another Beardtongue which has pinkish to lavender blue flowers is the Showy Beardtongue, Penstemon grandiflorus Nutt., but there the flowers are clustered in 2s or 4s along the upper stem leaf axils; and Pale Beardtongue where the stems and flowers are hairy, and the flowers are white and smaller with the entire plant much shorter.
+There is a nursery cultivar with deep purple stems, leaves and light pinkish-purple flowers called "Husker Red".

 Above: The inflorescence is tight branched panicle of stalked flowers atop the stem.